Congratulations, you have just struck gold!

 One of the most useful books in understanding the underlying differences between complainers and people who get stuff done.
 The reason its interesting is that the concept underlying the book – that wherever you start from, you can always get better – is incredibly powerful and yet ridiculously simple.
 So simple that my first thought was: why have I never thought of all this myself before?
 See my fuller review here.

 The reality of how people go from the bottom to the top of their field.
 Not so much in investing or business (where luck often means its hard to tell what the real causes are) but in fields like music, sport where there is greater objectivity in determining who is the best and what methods work.
-The (main) answer is deliberate practice – whereby motivation is applied in the relentless and focussed pursuit of gradual improvement using the aggregation of marginal gains.
+The (main) answer is deliberate practice – the relentless and focussed pursuit of gradual improvement via the aggregation of marginal gains.

 After you get to financial independence, you may need something to do.
 So how about starting a side hustle / lifestyle business?
 This is the goto book in Silicon Valley on the Correct way to start a business.
 You can forget long business plans, having an MBA, 5 year forecasts, borrowing money from a bank and taking lots of risk…that’s all horseshit.
 This book will show you a better way.
 Using The Principles of Lifehacking you can start a business (either before or after financial independence) with minimal risk and minimal capital.

 A book about how to overcome procrastination (what Pressfield calls “Resistance”) and become a productive person who gets shit done.
 If you think you never procrastinate then you’re probably

 lying to yourself rationalising.
 There’s a lot of it about.
 Part of The War of Art is about dumping consumerism and its associated distractions.
 All good stuff but it’s not a book about FI per se.
 Its about being more productive: in your job, your side hustle, your gym programme…whatever.